rahular/chess-misc/README.md

 JavaStockfish
 =============
 A thin client for Stockfish.
 Comes in handy when we need to use Stockfish along with the object oriented goodness of Java.
 See `Javadoc` for detailed explanation.
+The functions currently implemented are :
+* Start the engine
+* Stop the engine
+* Get list of valid moves
+* Get best move
+* Send UCI commands to engine
+* Get raw dump from engine
+* Pretty print the board state